nselem/myrast/README.md

 ### Download genomes using [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) github repo from kblin.

-To download some specific bacteria we have used
+To download some specific bacteria from ncbi we have used  ncbi-genome-download.
+It has to be installed forllowing its github [tutorial](https://github.com/kblin/ncbi-genome-download)

+After the installation, to visualize a list of the genomes that will be downloaded use the dry-run modifier.
+For example the following line would show the Clavibacter bacteria with a complete assembly available at MIBiG in the file IDS.
-`ncbi-genome-download --genus Clavibacter bacteria --parallel 4 --assembly-level complete --format fasta_ --dry-run >IDS` `ncbi-genome-download --genus Clavibacter bacteria --parallel 4 --assembly-level complete --format fasta_ --dry-run >IDS`
+`ncbi-genome-download --genus Clavibacter bacteria --parallel 4 --assembly-level complete --format fasta_ --dry-run >IDS`

-`ncbi-genome-download --dry-run bacteria`
+To actually download the organisms just remove the dry-run modifier.
+`ncbi-genome-download --genus Clavibacter bacteria --parallel 4 --assembly-level complete --format fasta_ `

 ## 2. RAST upload genomes